Moldy Cold Brew Coffee: How To Stop It Happening

 It is possible that if cold brew coffee that contains mold is drunk, it could be potentially hazardous to your health.

-Some mold strains produce mycotoxins when they feel threatened as a defense mechanism.
+Some mold strains produce mycotoxinsOpens in a new tab. when they feel threatened as a defense mechanism.
 In some susceptible individuals, even small quantities of these toxins can cause very serious health complications.

 In those less at risk, either ingesting or inhaling mold or its spores in small quantities is generally unlikely to cause any great harm.
-However, if inhaled or ingested in larger quantities or over longer periods of time, they can become troublesome, and may lead to any (or all) of the following symptoms:
+However, if inhaled or ingested in larger quantities or over longer periods of time, they can become troublesome, and may lead to any (or all) of the following symptomsOpens in a new tab.:

 • Vomiting